-The referee can ask any coach, team official, parent, team supporter, or spectator arguing with, or disrespecting the referee, causing disruption to the game, using offensive or insulting or abusive language and/or gestures, or engaged in physical abuse or acts of sexual harassment to leave the vicinity of the playing area.
+The referee can ask any coach, team official, parent, team supporter, or spectator arguing with, or disrespecting the referee, causing disruption to the game, using offensive or insulting or abusive language and/or gestures, or engaged in physical abuse or acts of sexual harassment to leave the vicinity of the field of play.
+Referees will record the names of any spectators directed to leave the vicinity of the field of play and report this to the league.